MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/oneversion-overview.md

 After notifications have been sent, Microsoft will apply the update (**auto update**) during the designated maintenance window.
 After this operation is completed, a notification email will be sent to indicate the status of the update.
 Customers will also be able to **self-update** by using the standard update experience in LCS.
 For more information, see [Apply updates to cloud environments](../deployment/apply-deployable-package-system.md).

-Customers who participate in the First release program will have an opportunity to update their sandbox environment and other environments early.
-To sign up for the First release program, go to [https://experience.dynamics.com](https://experience.dynamics.com).
+Customers who participate in the First release program will have an opportunity to update their sandbox environment and other environments before general availability.
+To sign up for the First release program, go to [https://aka.ms/FirstReleaseFnO](https://aka.ms/FirstReleaseFnO).

 Customers will also be able to **self-update** by using the standard update experience in LCS, as shown in the following illustration.